 Verdict by buyer type

-Get the [Meta Quest 3](/product/vr-headsets/meta-quest-3) if: you don't own a PS5, you want the largest game library, you have a gaming PC for PCVR access, you want wireless freedom, or you're interested in mixed reality applications.
+Get the [Meta Quest 3](/product/vr-headsets/meta-quest-3) if: you don't own a PS5 (saves $449), you want the largest game library (thousands of titles), you have a gaming PC for PCVR access, you want wireless freedom and room-scale play, you're interested in mixed reality applications, or you want the flexibility to play anywhere.

-Get the PlayStation VR2 if: you own a PS5, you want the best controllers in consumer VR, you specifically want Horizon Call of the Mountain or RE4 VR, you prioritize picture quality (OLED + HDR + eye-tracked foveation), or you mostly play in seated experiences (no need for standalone freedom).
+Get the PlayStation VR2 if: you already own a PS5, you want the best controllers in consumer VR (Sense adaptive triggers genuinely matter), you specifically want Horizon Call of the Mountain or RE4 VR, you prioritize picture quality (OLED + HDR + eye-tracked foveation), you mostly play seated experiences (no need for freedom), or you want the most graphically impressive VR available.

-For first-time VR buyers without a PS5: Quest 3 every time.
-For PS5 owners wanting their first VR: PSVR2 wins on quality of exclusives.
+For first-time VR buyers without a PS5: Quest 3 every time — save $499.
+For PS5 owners wanting their first VR: PSVR2 wins on quality of exclusives and display, but Quest 3 offers flexibility.
+Consider your play style (do you need room-scale, or is seated fine?).